 This locally guided tour takes you on a food adventure at Nishiki Market, and then, you will stroll two Geisha districts.
 One is Pontocho Alley known as a scenic and quaint grummet spot along the most quaint river, Kamogawa, and the other one is Gion District, the biggest Geisha district of Kyoto.
 Let’s try several Kyoto local foods, sake, and sweets on the tour!

-5. Kinkakuji Temple
+6. Kinkakuji Temple

 The most prestigious site is Kinkakuji Temple, also known as Golden Pavilion, a Zen Buddhist temple widely known because of its stunning design and appearance covered with gold leaf.
 You can take a relaxing walk in the Japanese traditional garden around the temple as well.
 In winter, the magnificent view of the golden temple covered by snow can be seen if you are lucky!

-6. Ryoanji Temple
+7. Ryoanji Temple

 Ryoanji Temple is another Zen temple listed as a UNESCO World Heritage Site with a famous rock garden which represents a simple, but important aspect of Japanese culture.

-7. Kurama Temple and Kifune Shrine
+8. Kurama Temple and Kifune Shrine

 Further north in the mountains, there are two historical sites, Kurama Temple and Kifune Shrine.
 This area is also known as the best spot to enjoy hiking on the sacred mountain while exploring the spiritual sites in nature.
-The atmosphere here is totally different from what you can feel in the city, and the place offers an unforgettable memory!
-Although it is a bit out of the way, it is definitely worth visiting!
+The atmosphere here is different from what you can feel in the city, and the place offers an unforgettable memory!
+Although it is a bit out of the way, it is definitely worth visiting.

 ▼Book our Kurama & Kibune Private Trekking Tour!

-8. Fushimi Inari Shrine
+9. Fushimi Inari Shrine

-This is probably where most foreign tourists think of when they think of Kyoto.
-The south part of Kyoto City has the most popular tourist attraction in Kyoto; the Fushimi Inari Shrine.
+This is probably what most tourists think of when they think of Kyoto.
+The southern part of Kyoto City has the most popular tourist attraction in Kyoto; the Fushimi Inari Shrine.
 What makes it so special and popular is the long line of thousands of red torii gates known as Senbon Torii.
 You have probably seen the iconic red torii gate pictures online or in guidebooks before.
 And to be honest, this is actually a must-visit spot that is also easily accessible by train from Kyoto station.

-9. Tofukuji Temple
+10. Tofukuji Temple

 Besides Fushimi Inari Shrine, there are a number of other tourist spots in the area.
 Tofukuji Temple is one of them which is known as the best place to see the beautiful view of the colorful leaves in autumn.
 It’s one of the principal Zen temples in Kyoto and the large temple site includes the Zen garden and the oldest gate of the Zen temples in Japan which is designated as the National Treasure.

-10. Gekkeikan Okura Sake Museum
+11. Gekkeikan Okura Sake Museum

-11. Kiyomizu-dera Temple
+12. Kiyomizu-dera Temple

 When it’s your first time in Kyoto, we recommend visiting the famous temples such as Kiyomizu-dera Temple.
 It’s one of the most popular tourist spots in Kyoto all year round which is always crowded with many tourists.
 Kiyomizu-dera is located in the middle of the mountain, and its wooden stage of the main hall is so famous that many people visit and see the view over Kyoto City from the stage.
 On the way up to the temple, you can enjoy some souvenir shopping and have some snacks at the stores lining up on the gentle slope path.

-12. Sanjusangendo Temple
+13. Sanjusangendo Temple

 The Arashiyama area is a popular tourist attraction which is about an hour away from central Kyoto.
 Compared to other areas in Kyoto City, the area is relatively isolated and a bit outside of the city.
 However, once you visit there, you will immediately understand this is exactly where everyone should go to experience the real Japan coexisting in harmony with nature.
-The Togetsukyo Bridge, a long wooden bridge, creates a breathtaking view along with the Arashiyama Mountain in the background and is the landmark of the Arashiyama area.
+The peaceful bamboo forest is always full of tourists but has a peaceful and relaxing atmosphere.
+If you stop and listen to the sound of the bamboo moving in the wind, you almost forget you are in one of the most popular places in Kyoto!

-15. Arashiyama Monkey Park Iwatayama
+16. Arashiyama Monkey Park Iwatayama

-Arashiyama Monkey Park is a home to about 120 wild monkeys.
-At the observation deck you can check the view over Mt.
+Arashiyama Monkey Park is home to about 120 wild monkeys.
+At the observation deck, you can check the view over Mt.
 Hiei and Kyoto City with the monkeys!
 There’s a place where you can feed monkeys with some fruits or peanuts through the wire fence, and also there’s a playground for kids.

 17. Amanohashidate